 Professor Beth Perry

-Beth is the Principal Investigator of Whose Knowledge Matters.
+Beth was the Principal Investigator of Whose Knowledge Matters.
 Beth joined the Urban Institute in September 2016, following her appointment as a Professorial Fellow in the Faculty of Social Sciences.
 Her research focusses on co-production, urban governance and urban justice.
 Following degrees in European Studies and Modern Languages (BA Hons, University of Manchester) and European Integration (MA, University of Bradford), she joined the Centre for Sustainable Urban and Regional Futures (SURF) at the University of Salford and became its director prior to moving to Sheffield.
 During this time she completed her PhD which focussed on the relationship between universities and the knowledge economy in the context of multi-level and multi-actor governance.
-Since 2010 she has been the UK Programme Lead for the Mistra Urban Futures Centre, with headquarters in Gothenburg, Sweden and sits on the International Board.
+From 2010 to 2019, she has been UK Programme Lead for the Mistra Urban Futures Centre (which is headquartered in Gothenburg, Sweden) and sat on its International Board.

 Professor Tim May

-Tim is a Co-I on Whose Knowledge Matters and a Professor of Social Scientific Methodology at the Sheffield Methods Institute.
-He is the international methodological advisor to the SMLIP and is working on the role of boundary agents and the circulation of knowledge and decision-making in research practice.
+Tim was a Co-I on Whose Knowledge Matters and a Professor of Social Scientific Methodology at the Sheffield Methods Institute.
+He has been the international methodological advisor to the SMLIP, working on the role of boundary agents and the circulation of knowledge and decision-making in research practice.
 His interests lie in interdisciplinary working; collaboration with non-academic partners; policy-related research; management and organizational change; methodological innovation; reflexivity in social research and social life; philosophy of social science and social and political theory.
 He has written widely in these areas and also worked with many organisations in the public and private sectors.

 Dr Vicky Simpson

-Vicky is the Research Programme Coordinator of the Sheffield-Manchester Local Interaction Platform for Mistra Urban Futures and works at the Urban Institute.
+As Research Programme Coordinator of the Sheffield-Manchester Local Interaction Platform for Mistra Urban Futures, Vicky works at the Urban Institute.
 Drawing on her research background, Vicky coordinates support across a portfolio of UK and EU research grants at the Urban Institute.
 Vicky obtained degrees from Manchester Metropolitan University BA (1997); MA (1998) and PhD (2004) and the University of Portsmouth (MSc, 2005).
 Vicky has also been awarded a Post Graduate Teaching Certificate (2009).
 After teaching, research and management appointments at Manchester Metropolitan University, the University of Manchester and the University of Salford, Vicky joined the Urban Institute in September 2016.